Managing dynamic table bundles

 Decommissioning nodes

-To decommission a node, you need to set the attribute //sys/cluster_nodes/<node_address>/@cms_maintenance_requests to {maintenance={}}.
+To decommission a node, set the //sys/cluster_nodes/<node_address>/@cms_maintenance_requests attribute to {maintenance={}}.
 After that, the Bundle controller will gracefully move all tablet cells from this node to another node pulled from the spare pool.
 Once there are no tablet cells left on the node being decommissioned, it can be safely turned off.
 The presence of tablet cells is shown in the tablet_slots attribute.

 Resource quotas

-• tablet_count: limit on the number of tablets of the bundle's tables.
+• tablet_count: Limit on the number of tablets of the bundle's tables.

-• tablet_static_memory: limit on the total size of the bundle’s in-memory tables.
+• tablet_static_memory: Limit on the total size of the bundle's in-memory tables.
 Set automatically.

-• cpu: limit on the total cpu of the bundle's nodes.
+• cpu: Limit on the total cpu of the bundle's nodes.

-• memory: limit on the total memory of the bundle's nodes.
+• memory: Limit on the total memory of the bundle's nodes.

 Managing a bundle